1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 You'll be sedated.
 Most people feel no pain.

-6. What if I have a family history of colon cancer?
+6. So what of a family history of colon cancer?

-7. How do I prep for a colonoscopy?
+7. What do I do to prepare a colonoscopy?

 8. What's a capsule endoscopy?